Matmusia/magicline/README.md

 This plugin works either with iframe or inline mode.

+Be aware that the plugin appends a **relative** display style to the root element (*BODY element in iframe mode, and editable element in inline mode*) in order to put the magicline in the right place.

 # How to use it

-After having added the magicline plugin folder into the TinyMCE plugin directory, just add it to your plugin list in the init function.
+After having added the magicline plugin folder into the TinyMCE plugin directory, just add it to your plugin list in the **tinymce.init()** method.

-Default setup :
+**Default setup** :
 ```js
 tinymce.init({
     plugins: 'magicline'
 });
 ```

-Optionally, some variables are available for you to customize the look and behavior of the plugin :
+**Optionally**, some variables are available for you to customize the look and behavior of the plugin :
 ```js
 tinymce.init({
     // Define the dashed line, button's background and arrows color